Introduction: Paris After Dark

 Rex Club: Techno Institution

-Rex Club, located on Boulevard Poissonnière near the Grand Boulevards, has operated since 1992 and stands as Paris’s most important electronic music venue.
-The club is legendary in European techno circles, having hosted DJ legends like Laurent Garnier for regular Thursday residencies that ran for years.
-The sound system is world-class, and the focus remains uncompromisingly on quality electronic music.
+Rex Club, on Boulevard Poissonnière near the Grands Boulevards, has run since 1992 and stands as the most important electronic venue in Paris.
+It’s a legend in European techno circles, the home of Laurent Garnier’s Thursday residencies that ran for years.
+The sound system is world-class, and the booking policy never budges off quality.

 La Machine du Moulin Rouge: High-Energy Dance Hall